apache/brpc/docs/en/client.md

 ```c++
 XXX_Stub(&channel).some_method(controller, request, response, done);
 ```
 A exception is http client, which is not related to protobuf much.
-You can call CallMethod directly to launch a http call, setting all parameters to NULL except `Controller` and `done`, check [Access HTTP](http_client.md) for more.
+Call CallMethod directly to make a http call, setting all parameters to NULL except for `Controller` and `done`, check [Access HTTP](http_client.md) for details.

 ## Synchronous call

-Meaning: CallMethod blocks until response from server is received or error occurred (including timedout).
+CallMethod blocks until response from server is received or error occurred (including timedout).

-Since CallMethod in Synchronous call means completion of RPC, response/controller will not be used by brpc again, they can be put on stack safely.
+response/controller in synchronous call will not be used by brpc again after CallMethod, they can be put on stack safely.
 Note: if request/response has many fields and being large on size, they'd better be allocated on heap.
 ```c++
 MyRequest request;
 MyResponse response;